 Is bird’s nest good for you?
 It may not sound appealing but the viscous mucus that forms the nests contains glycoprotein and sialic acid.
 These can contribute to immunity.
 The mucus is also high in growth factors and has a neutral energetic property that promotes immunity.
 Together, these components give a bird’s nest its health benefits.

-Edible Bird Nest is Not for Old People Only
+Edible Bird Nest is Not Just for Old People

-Bird’s nest is famed for its ability to get rid of phlegm and treat dry cough.
-It can also combat fatigue, increases appetite, improves digestion, and induces bowel movement, all symptoms typically experienced by the elderly.
+Bird nest benefits includes its ability to get rid of phlegm and treat dry cough.
+It can also combat fatigue, increase appetite, improve digestion, and induce bowel movement, all symptoms typically experienced by the elderly.
 It’s no wonder some people think that this is only for the aged.

 Its Benefits for Beauty and Men’s Vitality

 Is bird’s nest good for health?
 Good health is not the only perk of bird’s nest consumption.
-It is filled with epidermal growth factor (EGF) that repairs tissue, rejuvenates skin, and is used as a “beauty food.”
+Another bird nest benefit is that it’s filled with epidermal growth factor (EGF) that repairs tissue, rejuvenates skin, and is used as a “beauty food.”
 What’s more, the nest also can boost men’s sexual performance.